 Unlike the bloated, overlong, too-much-of-a-good-thing Summer Holidays and their proliferation of television programmes nobody wanted to watch (and there’s much more about how they occasionally were sufficiently dull to actually make time stand still here), the Christmas Holidays were a short but concentrated and intense blast of No School with a complete absence of all sense of temporal awareness, in the midst of a full-on sensory assault of decorations, Christmas Singles, bizarrely scheduled mishmashes of films on television and, most importantly of all, Coffee Matchmakers.
 It’s hardly surprising that youngsters would start counting down the days the second that the end of term was even vaguely visible on the horizon, and one of the surest signs that the Christmas Holidays were on their way was the appearance of one of the spooky sci-fi/fantasy children’s serials that the BBC (and occasionally ITV) would run in the run-up to Christmas.
 Everyone remembers The Box Of Delights (and you can read much more about my relationship with that series here, and indeed hear me talking about what it was like to watch it on the original transmission here), which famously saw its concluding episode go out on Christmas Eve, but it was a long tradition that went on before and after that, and from Green Noah, Demon Tree (Evil Fingers Can’t Catch Me!) to The Ugly Wuglies, it’s surprising just how many of them seem to be remembered by so many people.
-Even if they can’t always remember what the series was called.
+Even if they can’t always remember what the series was actually called.

 1976: “Some Indian Things…”